UKHomeOffice/callisto-localdev/README.md

 - Expand the trust section and change `When using this certificate` to `Always Trust`
 - Close the window to save the changes
 - Refresh your browser window

+## Port allocation for services

+- starting in 50000 range
+- C4 containers will jump by 100s
+- core service will be undefined/ephemeral/dynamically selected by docker e.g. postgres & kafka